-This very large French park of several hectares on the terrace overlooks the meadows where our sheep graze, fields, forests and the Valouze brook.
-It allows everyone to isolate themselves to read or rest in the shade of century-old lime trees, or instead gather around large garden tables for lunches and dinners.
+This very large French park of several hectares on the terrace allows everyone to isolate themselves to read or rest in the shade of century-old lime trees, or instead gather around large garden tables for lunches and dinners.

-At the heart of a large organic garden with fruits, vegetables, flowers and an old greenhouse, a new tennis court and a pool of 11 m x 5 (in a fenced area and protected by a tarpaulin) occupy the whole day young and less young alike, as well as the endless games of petanque, croquet, badminton, toboggan and swings …
+In a fenced area, a tennis court and a pool of 11 m x 5 (protected by a tarpaulin) occupy the whole day young and less young alike, as well as the endless games of petanque, croquet, badminton, toboggan and swings …

-Adult and children bicycles and even a tandem allow rides in the park or on small country roads.
+Adult and children bicycles and even a tandem allow rides on small country roads.
 In bad weather, you will have the choice between ping pong room, table football, board games, DVD …

 The Dordogne is the region of France the richest in castles, abbeys, and even caves, with architectural treasures, especially in Romanesque art.
 It is also the most famous region of gastronomy in France for “bon vivants” … foie gras, truffles, porcini mushrooms, and nearby Bordeaux wines (Bordeaux is less than 2 hours away).